 Hospice

 Hospice is end-of-life care provided by a group of people that include nurses, social workers, home health aides and spiritual leaders.
 The goal is to make the last few weeks or months as comfortable as possible for the patient and their family.
-Hospice care is extended to the entire family, and it can be provided at home or in an assisted living community.
+Hospice Home Care is extended to the entire family, and it can be provided at home or in an assisted living community.